 Get-ChildItem C:\Temp\* -Recurse -Include *taco*.txt

-The results show that this command returned two files, one located in the C:\Temp\Extra subdirectory and one in the C:\Temp directory.
+This command returned two results, one located in the C:\Temp\Extra subdirectory and one in the C:\Temp directory.

 7. Out-GridView